4.8 out of 5 Stars on TrustPilot

 • Characteristics: They combine the properties of polymers and cementitious compounds for improved adhesion, flexibility, and water resistance.

-• Substrates: Can be applied to a variety of substrates including concrete, wood, and tiles.
+• Substrates: Can be applied to various substrates, including concrete, wood, and tiles.

 • Versatility: They can be customised with additives to achieve specific performance requirements.